sharan01x/move37/app/tools/README.md

-# LifeScribe Tools Module
+# Move 37 Tools Module

-This directory contains tools that enhance the capabilities of LifeScribe agents.
+This directory contains tools that enhance the capabilities of Move 37 agents.

 ## Math Tool

-The Math Tool (`math_tool.py`) provides mathematical calculation capabilities to the LifeScribe application.
+The Math Tool (`math_tool.py`) provides mathematical calculation capabilities to the Move 37 application.
 It is designed to be used with the FirstResponderAgent to handle mathematical queries directly, without needing to use the LLM.

 ### Features